willp240/imaging/README.md

 # imaging
-Code for imaging events in SNO+
+Code for attempts at imaging events in SNO+

 To setup, first clone this repository

-Then edit env.sh to point to your specific directories. $IMAGING_ROOT is the directory you've just cloned into. $DATA_ROOT is where you want thingns to get written to (subdirectories below this will be created if using the condor batch script supplied).
+Then edit env.sh to point to your specific directories. $IMAGING_ROOT is the directory you've just cloned into. $DATA_ROOT is where you want things to get written to (subdirectories below this will be created if using the condor batch script supplied).
 You can also specify another environment files to get called when submitting jobs to batch systems.
 This should set your ROOT and everything else needed for RAT.
 Then you also specify your $RATROOT. $RATROOT/env.sh gets sourced when using the submission script.

 Then, to build, simply run: